laurb9/PanoController-Firmware/README.md

 - 6AA battery holder

 ### Libraries
+- Adafruit_SSD1306
-- SSD1306
+- Adafruit_GFX
 - IRremote
+- Wire
 - <a href="https://github.com/laurb9/StepperDriver/releases">StepperDriver</a>

 ### Hardware

-Well, this is a controller, so it needs a pano bot to control.
+Well, this is a controller, so it needs a pano bot platform to control.
 I used the Gigapan Epic 100 but any platform with two motors (or even one, I suppose) can be used.